“Playing in Brazil seems like a giant risk to me”

 “I do not validate it, but I am not the one to be publicly raised what things an athlete should or should not do or to reference what each one does in their private activity.
 Our goal in tomorrow’s game,” he said Lasarte.

-The Uruguayan strategist also pointed out that in anticipation of possible contagions he called more players than he had planned at the beginning, but that “luckily nothing has happened now.
+The Uruguayan strategist also pointed out that in anticipation of possible contagions he summoned more players than he had planned at the beginning, but that “luckily now nothing has happened.”